 [Regulation 5A inserted in Gazette 18 Jun 1999 p.
 2601-2.]

 6A.
-Defining or calculating area for the definition of total lettable area for premises that are not retail shops, under section 12(3)
+Lettable area defined (Act s.
+12(3) total lettable area)

 The lettable area of any premises that are not retail shops is to be defined and calculated for the purposes of paragraph (b) of the definition of total lettable area in section 12(3) of the Act in the same manner as is prescribed under regulation 3AA but for that purpose —